net-engine/.github/pull_request_template.md

 # Checklist

 - [ ] The implementation has been tested locally
+- [ ] The author of this PR is the Assignee
+- [ ] The implementation has been tested in staging (and the person who is doing it is an assignee)
+  - [ ] This cannot be tested on staging, and the reasons why are in the `How to test / reproduce` section
 - [ ] There are no typos, spelling, or grammatical errors in end-user facing text
 - [ ] The Pull Request is tagged with the `staging` label if it is deployed to staging
 - [ ] The implementation has been tested on staging
-- [ ] Tests are added, if appropriate
+- [ ] Tests are added where appropriate
-- [ ] The client/support team have been notified before merge, if this change runs migrations or other risky code
+- [ ] The client/support team have been notified before release, if this change runs migrations or other risky code